 Originally released April 2011

-Clenbuterol is not legally distributed in the U.S. and is not approved by the Food and Drug Administration (FDA).
+Clenbuterol is not legally distributed in the U.S. and is not approved by the U.S. Food and Drug Administration (FDA) for human or veterinary use.
 Athletes should also be aware and use extreme caution knowing that clenbuterol may still be prescribed clinically by physicians in some countries as a bronchodilator beta-2 agonist medication.

 To reduce your risk of unintentionally ingesting clenbuterol through contaminated meat:

-- Choose foods from a reputable food source.
+- Choose foods from reputable grocery stores, markets, and restaurants.